A faster algorithm for Vertex Cover parameterized by solution size: Analysis of vertex branching

-Our bread-and-butter branching rule is to choose some vertex $u$, and branch on whether it is in the cover.
+Our bread-and-butter branching rule is to choose a vertex $u$ and branch on whether it is in the cover.
 We refer to this as \emph{splitting on $u$}.
-This generates two principal subproblems $\langle G - u, k-1 \rangle$ and $\langle G - N[u], k - \deg(u) \rangle$.
-More generally, in light of \Cref{s-prop1}, we know that for any critical-set $I$, there is either a good cover containing $I$ or omitting $I$.
-We can branch on subproblems $\langle G - I, k - |I| \rangle$ and $\langle G - N[I], k - N[I] \rangle$, and we refer to this as \emph{splitting on $I$}.
-Splitting on a vertex is a special case where $I$ is a singleton.
+It is a special case of (B-Crit) with a singleton set $I = \{ u \}$, generating principal subproblems $\langle G - u, k-1 \rangle$ and $\langle G - N[u], k - \deg(u) \rangle$.
+By \Cref{ppthm}, if we start with a simplified graph, then the subproblems have drops $(0.5,1)$ and $(1, \deg(u))$ respectively.